port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/aws/Installation.md

 ### Configure the AWS Exporter to run on events

-In addition to running on schedule, the AWS exporter can be used to act on live events, such as create, update and delete of a resource.
+In addition to running on schedule, the AWS exporter can be used to act on live events, such as create, update and delete of a resource in your AWS account.
 That way you can configure a resource to be synced as soon as it changed, in real time.

+To configure the AWS exporter to use events as triggers, follow these steps:

 1. Prepare an [event rule](./event-based-updates.md/#definition), based on specific events matching resources you want the AWS exporter to update in real time and save it to a Cloudformation YAML template (`template.yml`).